Bossingham Preschool Ltd

 - ECD Type

 - Cost details

-9am - 12pm (morning session) and 12-3pm(afternoon session).
-We also have breakfast club from 8-9 am and after school club until 6pm.
+1 - 4pm(afternoon session) or a school day (9am-3pm).
+We also have breakfast club from 8-9 am and after school club until 6pm which can be used to wrap around the session times.
 In addition

 we also offer Forest School sessions and Little Music Stars sessions once per week which are chargeable at £4.00 each per session.